Skip to main content

 In conclusion

-There are many ways for today's traveler to snag an airport lounge pass.
+There are many ways for today's traveler to obtain an airport lounge pass.
 Day passes may be a good option if you're an infrequent traveler and don't want to purchase a full lounge membership.
-Or you may want to apply for a travel credit card that offers complimentary membership to a network of lounges.
-Lastly, you may want to sign up for free airline loyalty programs where you can work toward earning a higher status each time you fly with that airline.
+Or you may want to consider applying for a travel credit card that offers complimentary membership to a network of lounges.
+Lastly, you could sign up for free airline loyalty programs where you can work toward earning a higher status each time you fly with that airline.

 What to read next